VPN user statistics: What should you know about VPNs in 2024

 Well, it depends on what you do through it and how frequently you use it.
 The service itself consumes no explicit data.
 See this VPN usage frequency-related stats:

-- 47% of total VPN users use it on a semi-regularly basis.
+- 47% of total VPN users use it on a semi-regular basis.
 Such users use VPNs mostly when they are traveling.
 Business-related travel has improved the usage of VPNs in the past years.
 Most of the time, professionals traveling to the Asia-pacific regions, where multiple restrictions exist, use VPN.

 - Around a quarter of the total VPN users use this powerful tool daily.